 2. When there is a repetition of test cases or a need to run test cases number of times in a test cycle.
 For example, regression test scenario.

-3. Test cases which are very tedious and difficult to perform manually.
+3. Test cases that are very tedious and difficult to perform manually.

 4. Test cases which are a lot of time-consuming then you should go to automate your test cases.